allegroai/clearml-session/README.md

   --attach [ATTACH]     Attach to running interactive session (default: previous session) --shutdown [SHUTDOWN], -S [SHUTDOWN]
-                        Shut down an active session (default: previous session) --shell               Open the SSH shell session directly, notice quiting the SSH session will Not shutdown the remote session --debugging-session DEBUGGING_SESSION
+                        Shut down an active session (default: previous session) --shell               Open the SSH shell session directly, notice quitting the SSH session will Not shut down the remote session --debugging-session DEBUGGING_SESSION
                         Pass existing Task id (experiment), create a copy of the experiment on a remote machine, and launch jupyter/ssh for interactive access.
 Example --debugging-session <task_id>
-  --queue QUEUE         Select the queue to launch the interactive session on (default: previously used queue) --docker DOCKER       Select the docker image to use in the interactive session on (default: previously used
+  --queue QUEUE         Select the queue to launch the interactive session on (default: previously used queue) --docker DOCKER       Select the docker image to use in the interactive session (default: previously used
                         docker image or `nvidia/cuda:11.6.2-runtime-ubuntu20.04`) --docker-args DOCKER_ARGS
                         Add additional arguments for the docker image to use in the interactive session on (default: previously used docker-args) --public-ip [true/false]
-                        If True register the public IP of the remote machine.
+                        If True, register the public IP of the remote machine.
 Set if running on the cloud.
                         Default: false (use for local / on-premises) --remote-ssh-port REMOTE_SSH_PORT
                         Set the remote ssh server port, running on the agent`s machine. (default: 10022)